Codecademy/docs/content/cpp/concepts/strings/terms/substr/substr.md

 ---
 Title: '.substr()'
-Description: 'Returns a portion of a string specified by starting position and length.'
+Description: 'Returns a portion of a string specified by a starting position and length.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'